wjburton/personal_website/content/post/interpretable_model_log/index.md

 So far, the only places I've seen black box models in production was in cases where the modeling task was repeated across multiple products and the variable associations with the response were constantly changing (i.e. a recommendation engine on a platform that constantly changes).
 It's a type of problem where you really couldn't have interpretable and explainable models as it would be too expensive to manually build those every time.

-### How to build an interpretable model** <br>
+### How to build an interpretable model <br>
 [In Progress]
 Steps: <br>
 1. Understand the business context and typical drivers of the process.
-If you want to be able to explain your model you need to understand why certain components used are important.
-This should be completed in the beginning through conversations with subject matter experts.
+If you want to be able to explain your model you need to understand why certain variables used are important.
+This should be completed in the beginning through conversations with subject matter experts (SME's).
 2. Understand your available data.
+Working with SME's still, understand what variables would be useful and track down all the data sources.
+3. Explore the data.
-Are there missing values?
-Are there any unexpected patterns?
-Do any of the trends not align with the expected definitions?
+    * Are there missing values?
+    * Are there any unexpected patterns?
+    * Do any of the trends not align with the expected definitions?
+Ex. we would never expect a variable above a certain value, yet we see those values.
-3. Explore the data

-Since I started at Credit Karma there have been two instances where a project has required a model as a deliverable.
+    * Are there any values that seem like indicators of missingness?
+Ex.
+In the workplace I have seen -9, -8, -6, -5, -1, 4, 99999, and 0, all refer to some type of missing value.
+Ignoring these can really deteriorate model performance.
+    * What are the variable distributions?
+Are any highly skewed?
+Are there any outliers?
+    * Which variables are highly correlated? and which are likely telling you the same information?
+(Ex.
+VantageScore, FICO9, FICO4, these are all correlated and measure risk.
+You can probably just use one of these)
+    * What are the covariate's relationship with the response?
+ <br> <br>
+4. Build a list of variable modifications identified during exploration.
+Examples include:
+    * Income is highly skewed, I'll perform a log transform here.
+    * Industry codes A & B have the same % of the response, I can collapse these factor levels into a single level given it makes sense from a business context.
+    * Site visits has many 99999 values, I will need to impute the median value here and understand what 99999 actually means. <br> <br>

+5. Build preliminary models.
+In this step you can do things

 Business example:
 For building an interpretable model